Birdwatching in Cayman Islands

 Initial Last Name Area Available Language

-G & J Hislop Gorgetown Anytime English
+G & J Hislop George Town Anytime English

 Geddes Hislop is a Wildlife Biologist living on Grand Cayman in the Cayman Islands.
 Originally from Trinidad & Tobago, he developed an interest in the rich variety of wildlife on his island home from an early age.
 Today he has a degree in Wildlife Biology and several years of experience in wildlife field research and environmental education in Trinidad, Tobago and Grand Cayman Island.
 His Cayman attributes include interpretative development of the Q.E II Botanic Park and Grand Cayman’s famous Mastic Trail.